Rita Coolidge: Kris Kristofferson

-Coolidge's greatest success on the pop charts came during 1977–1978 with four consecutive top 25 hits, remakes of Jackie Wilson's "(Your Love Keeps Lifting Me) Higher and Higher", Boz Scaggs's "We're All Alone", the Temptations' "The Way You Do The Things You Do", and Marcia Hines's "You".
+Coolidge's greatest success on the pop charts came during 1977–1978 with four consecutive top 25 hits, covers of Jackie Wilson's "(Your Love Keeps Lifting Me) Higher and Higher", Boz Scaggs's "We're All Alone", the Temptations' "The Way You Do The Things You Do", and Marcia Hines's "You".
 Coolidge and Kristofferson divorced in June 1980.

 Later career

+Working with Booker T. Jones", Coolidge recorded "We Could Stay Together" which was credited to both of them.
+It was backed with "The Best of You" and released as a single in Australia on A&M K-8030 in September.
+It was a chart hit there, peaking at No. 60.

 In 1992, Coolidge sang joint lead vocals with Roger Waters on the title track of his album Amused to Death.

 She also was among the first hosts on VH1, a US cable network.
 In 2006, she recorded a standards album, And So Is Love, with artwork by Clifford Bailey.

 Walela

 In 1997, Coolidge was one of the founding members of Walela, a Native American music trio, that also included her sister Priscilla and Priscilla's daughter Laura Satterfield.
 The trio released studio albums in 1997 (Walela) and 2000 (Unbearable Love), a live album and DVD (Live in Concert) in 2004 and a compilation album (The Best of Walela) in 2007.

 Walela means "hummingbird" in the Cherokee language.
 The trio performed at the 1996 Summer Olympics in Atlanta.